-When you’ve been in a car accident that was caused by someone else’s improper headlight usage, you could use the help of a car accident lawyer to guide you through the legal process.
-At McMath Woods, P.A. in Arkansas, we’re here to represent you in your car accident claim and determine who was at fault for your collision.
+When you’ve been in a crash that was caused by someone else’s improper headlight usage, you could use help to guide you through the legal process.
+At McMath Woods P.A. in Arkansas, we’re here to represent you and determine who was at fault for your collision.

 Different Ways Headlights Are Improperly Used